AVSimulation/SCANeR-Quick-Starts/Pages/HT_ADAS/Sample_ADAS_EXTERNALVEHICLE.md

 ## Goal

-This sample shows how to synchronize a Simulink dynamic vehicle model with an ADAS with SCANeR studio in non-real time running at 2000 hz.
+This sample shows how to synchronize a Simulink dynamic vehicle model with an ADAS within SCANeR studio in non-real time running at 2000 hz.

 ## How to use it